ibexa/documentation-developer/docs/getting_started/set_up_directory_permissions.md

     For development setup you may change your web server config to use the same user as the owner of a directory.
     What follows below is mainly for production setup, and like Symfony we first and foremost recommend using an ACL.

-## A. Using ACL on a Linux/BSD system that supports chmod +a
+## Using ACL on a Linux/BSD system that supports chmod +a

 Some systems, primarily Mac OS X, support setting ACL using a `+a` flag on `chmod`.
 The example uses a command to try to determine your web server user and set it as `HTTPDUSER`, alternatively change to your actual web server